-Here at KLMS we are passionate about music education and giving the children and adults of the North East the opportunity to learn musical instruments of their choice and help them to build social relationships with like minded people in our musical community.
-We offer a fantastic range of 1:1 musical instrument lessons, group workshops and performance opportunities lead by some of the region’s finest young musicians and teachers.
+Here at Kathryn Lowdon Music School we are passionate about giving the children and adults of the North East the opportunity to learn musical instruments of their choice and help them to build social relationships with like minded people in our musical community.
+We offer a fantastic range of 1:1 musical instrument lessons, group workshops and performance opportunities lead by some of the region’s finest young teachers.
 We aim to make it fun, energetic, enjoyable and educational at the same time!

-Here you can learn guitar, ukulele, piano, bass guitar and upright bass, drums, saxophone, clarinet, flute and trumpet all within our colourful, convenient Newcastle city centre studios.
-We teach a unique lesson structure which we have developed throughout the years in which all lessons will be tailored to your individual needs and musical goals.
-Whether you are a complete beginner, are taking up an instrument as a hobby, want to study for grades or you are keen to develop further into a professional musician, we will work hard to help you achieve your goals and review your progress each step of the way.
-Unique to our music school, we will also provide you with an audio recording of your lesson that you can take away and practice so you can get the most from your time here.
+Here you can learn guitar, ukulele, piano, bass guitar and upright bass, drums, saxophone, clarinet, flute, trumpet and violin all within our colourful, convenient Newcastle city centre studios.
+We have our own unique lesson structure which we have developed throughout the years in which all lessons will be tailored to your musical goals.
+Whether you are a complete beginner, are taking up an instrument as a hobby, want to study for grades or you are keen to develop further into a professional musician, we will work to help you achieve your goals and review your progress with you each step of the way.
+Unique to our music school, we will also provide you with an audio recording of your music lesson to help you practice more efficiently so you can get the most from your time here.

 Lessons are available in 30 minute slots for £25 and 45 minute slots for £35 plus we offer discounted block bookings of 5x30mins £100 and 5x45mins £150 for those of you who wish to learn over the long term.
 However, we have a special offer throughout August and September 2018 which is £80 for 5x30mins lessons and £120 for 5x45mins lessons.

 Meet The Teachers: